Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 The Best Low Light Aquarium Plants

 This list is hand picked for you easy affiliate links (Just so you know I may collect a share of sales or other compensation from the links on this page - learn more).
 The links are included for you to have an quick and convenient way of purchasing them if you choose so.
 I'm going to try to stick with common names as well to keep confusion to the minimum.
 Everyone one of these plants can run off low light.
-Let's get started with our list.
+Let's get started with our best low light aquarium plants list!

 1. Amazon Sword

 The Amazon Sword is a staple in many freshwater planted tanks.
 It is found in aquariums all over the world as it is well known for its hardiness and ability to thrive in a vary of conditions.
 It is also a fairly inexpensive plant and readily available in most stores.
 It can grow to an impressive length usually growing to over a foot in height.
 Having an aquarium at least 16 inches in height would be ideal for it.
-These plants are also easy to propagate.
+These plants are also easy to propagate and do just fine in low light.

 It's main drawback are its roots.
 They are fairly large and powerful and will grow deep into the substrate.
 It does require a deeper (at least 2.5 inches deep) and solid substrate due to this.It grows to a dark green color.
 If you see the leaves start to brown out, this means that your nutrients are low.
 It must be planted in the substrate as it is a root feeder.